elijahra/First-Python-Pygame/README.md

 > When I aquire more skills and over time I will:

 * Use the mechanics of the game to created a tetris game
+* create better graphincs
+* use OOP for better code